Lüderitz: Economy and infrastructure

-The centre of Lüderitz's economic activity is the port, until the incorporation of the exclave Walvis Bay in 1994, the only suitable harbour on Namibia's coast.
+The centre of Lüderitz's economic activity is the port, until the incorporation of the Walvis Bay exclave in 1994, the only suitable harbour on Namibia's coast.
 However, the harbour at Lüderitz has a comparatively shallow rock bottom, making it unusable for many modern ships.
 The recent addition of a new quay has allowed larger fishing vessels to dock at Lüderitz.
 The town has also re-styled itself in an attempt to lure tourists to the area, which includes a new waterfront area for shops and offices.

-The German magazine Der Spiegel reports that a massive green hydrogen project is taking shape 80 kilometers south of Lüderitz, in Tsau ǁKhaeb Sperrgebiet National Park.
-For the operation of one of the five largest hydrogen plants in the world, 500 wind turbines and 40 square kilometers of solar panels are to be constructed.
+The German magazine Der Spiegel reports that a massive green hydrogen project is taking shape 80 kilometres south of Lüderitz, in Tsau ǁKhaeb Sperrgebiet National Park.
+For the operation of one of the five largest hydrogen plants in the world, 500 wind turbines and 40 square kilometres of solar panels are to be constructed.
 The green hydrogen will be piped to Lüderitz, where a desalination plant and an ammonia production facility are planned.
 The total investment will roughly equal Namibia's entire gross domestic product.

 Lüderitz is situated on the B4 national road to Keetmanshoop.
 It is also the terminus of the 318 km railway line to Seeheim, where the railway connects to the rest of the country's network.
 This line, built by inmates of the concentration camp on Shark Island, was completed in 1908 but is currently not operational.
 Rebuilding of the remaining 47 km track gap to Aus has been delayed since 2009.

 The town very early had a power plant, used to power the electrified railway lines that served the diamond mining industry in Kolmanskop, Pomona, Bogenfels (completed 1913), and Charlottental (completed 1920).
 With 1.5 MW of output, it is assumed to be the largest in Africa at that time.